 “The beauty of this approach is that the same vaccine may prevent metastasis,” she said, noting that tumor cells can use sugar or carbohydrate antigens to spread.
 “If ultimately proven successful, this could be used in a first attempt to try to address vaccination on a large scale to prevent cancer.”

 The same type of vaccine can potentially be used for breast, lung, liver, ovary and other carcinomas, Franco said.
 “If we can show that this system works in humans, we think that it can address a variety of tumors with the same sugar compounds.”
 The vaccine’s relatively simple formulation, stability and low production cost could make it ideal for use in developing countries, she added.

-The Moores UCSD Cancer Center is one of the nation’s 41 National Cancer Institute-designated Comprehensive Cancer Centers, combining research, clinical care and community outreach to advance the prevention, treatment and cure of cancer.
+Moores Cancer Center at UC San Diego Health is one of the nation’s 41 National Cancer Institute-designated Comprehensive Cancer Centers, combining research, clinical care and community outreach to advance the prevention, treatment and cure of cancer.

 # # #

 Media Contact: Steve Benowitz, 619-543-6163, email@example.com